 Wash the seppankizhangu well.
 Add it to the pressure cooker.
 Cover the vegetable with enough water to almost immerse it.

-Pressure cook the vegetable for 2 whistles.
+Pressure cook the vegetable for two whistles.
 Let the pressure come down on its own.
-Remove the vegetable from the cooker and peel the skin.
+Remove the cheppankizhangu from the cooker and peel the skin.
 Cut the seppankizhangu into small circles.

 Add oil to a pan.
-Temper with mustard seeds, urad dal, chana dal, curry leaves.
+Temper with mustard seeds, urad dal, chana dal, and curry leaves.

-Once the ingredients turn golden brown, add the cooked arbi.
+Once the ingredients turn golden brown, add the sliced arbi.

-Add salt, turmeric powder, kashmiri chili powder, sambar powder, and rice flour.
+Add salt, turmeric powder, Kashmiri chilli powder, sambar powder, and rice flour.
 Mix gently without breaking the seppankizhangu.

-Cook the seppankizhangu on medium flame till it is roasted well and turns golden brown on all sides.
+Cook the seppankizhangu on low flame till it is roasted well and turns golden brown on all sides.

-Switch off and serve with rice of your choice.
+Switch off and serve the sepankizhangu roast with rice of your choice.

 Once you boil / pressure cook Arbi, it gets slightly sticky.
-To make a well-roasted Arbi and for them to not stick together while cooking, a little bit of rice flour is added.
-It tastes great!
+A little bit of rice flour is added to make well-roasted Arbi and prevent them from sticking together while cooking.
+It tastes great this way!

 Once you add the seppankizhangu to the pan, do not stir it often.
-There are chances for it to break.
-Gently coat them in the spices and stir fry in little intervals.
+There is a chance it will break.
+Gently coat it in the spices and stir fry it at regular intervals.

 Add spice powders of your choice.
-I usually prefer using sambar powder in most of my South Indian cooking.
-You can use red chilli powder and coriander powder in their place.
+I usually prefer using sambar powder in most of my South Indian cooking, but you can also use red chilli powder and coriander powder in their place.

 Serving Suggestions

 Seppankizhangu Fry can be served with Rice and any South Indian Gravy.
-It also makes a great pair for Rice and Dal.
+It also makes an excellent pair for Rice and Dal.

-Here are a few recipes with which Arbi Roast tastes great – Okra Rice, Raw Mango Cilantro Rice, Tomato Rice, Sambar Rice, Curry Leaves Rice, Rasam Rice.
+Here are a few recipes with which Arbi Roast tastes great – Okra Rice, Tomato Rice, Sambar Rice, Curry Leaves Rice, and Rasam Rice.

-Make some hot rice along with Rasam, Mor Kuzhambu, and Pavakkai Pitlai and serve it along with some crispy Seppankizhangu Roast.
-There is no better lunch than this!
+Make some hot rice along with Kuzhambu varieties, Rasam, Mor Kuzhambu, Sambar and Pavakkai Pitlai and serve it along with some crispy Seppankizhangu Roast.
+There is no better lunch than this.

 Other Recipes you may like